In Living with the Land, guests will embark on an enlightening voyage through The Land pavilion’s greenhouses.

 Did you know?

-- Living with the Land has been sponsored by Chiquita Brands International since 2011.
-The attraction was heretofore sponsored by Kraft from 1982-1993 and Nestle from 1993-2009.
+• Chiquita Brands International sponsored Living with the Land since 2011.
+Also, the attraction was heretofore sponsored by Kraft from 1982-1993 and additionally by Nestle from 1993-2009.

-- Each of the attraction’s boats holds up to 20 passengers.
-Each boat is topped by a canopy.
+• Each of the attraction’s boats holds up to 20 passengers.
+A canopy tops each boat.

-- The Tropics Greenhouse features a plethora of plants that are indigenous to Africa, Asia, Central and South America, and the southern United States, including banana, papaya, coffee, rice, jackfruit, and dragon fruit.
+• The Tropics Greenhouse features a plethora of plants that are indigenous to Africa, Asia, Central and South America, and the southern United States.
+For example, these include banana, papaya, coffee, rice, jackfruit, and dragon fruit plants.

-- A tomato tree in the String Greenhouse was recognized by Guinness World Records as the biggest and most productive tomato plant in the world, weighing over 1,000 pounds and producing more than 32,000 tomatoes over a 16-month span.
+• The Guinness World Records recognized the biggest and most productive tomato tree plant in the world in Living with the Land.
+The plant weighed over 1,000 pounds!
+In addition, it produced more than 32,000 tomatoes over a 16-month span.

-- Portions of Living with the Land can be viewed from the Garden Grill restaurant, which serves produce grown in the attraction’s greenhouses and fish tanks.
+• The Garden Grill restaurant offers a limited view of Living with the Land attraction.
+Consequently, guests enjoy the view while dining on produce grown in the attraction’s greenhouses and fish tanks.

 Hidden Mickeys: